If you haven’t read the Hunger Games you really should! They’re pretty awesome. Check them out:

 Ender’s Saga by Orson Scott Card

-A young boy is taught to battle aliens and unwittingly participates in genocide.
+A young boy is taught to battle aliens and climbs the ranks at his intergalactic boarding school.

 (As a note, reading order and publishing order are different.
 I’ve included Ender’s Saga and Ender’s Shadow series in the list below.
 Author’s comments on reading order are here.)

 - First Meetings in Ender’s Universe